 Tax liabilities principally comprise VAT and payroll-based taxes.

-Payroll-based liabilities represent salaries, social security expenses and holiday pay accruals.
-The change in the carrying amount is principally due to an increase in the headcount at the end of the financial year compared to the end of 2015 (an increase of 7 people), and an increase in the provision for bonuses, given the performance in 2016.
+Social liabilities concern salaries, social charges and holiday pay accruals.
+The change in this item was due mainly to an increase in the workforce at year-end compared with the end of 2016.